Head Out to Newly Reopened Midwest Attractions

 • The Minnesota Landscape Arboretum started the second phase of its reopening on May 22, expanding access to designated one-way walking areas.
 All visitors must pre-register online.

-• The Holden Arboretum in Kirtland, Ohio, reopened to members May 12 and hopes to expand access to the public soon.
+• The Holden Arboretum in Kirtland, Ohio, reopened to members May 12 and to the general public on May 28.

 Get out on the water with boat rentals, widely available at parks and lakes throughout the Midwest, as well as boat tours.
 Along the Mississippi River, the Riverboat Twilight started her 2020 cruise season Memorial Day weekend, with 1.5-hour picnic cruises leaving from LeClaire, Iowa.
 In the Wisconsin Dells, boat tours began May 16.